+There are two main methods used to extract cannabis concentrates, namely solvent, and solventless extractions.
 A solvent is a substance that dissolves a solute to form a solution.
 In this case, the solute can be the cured buds of a cannabis plant, dry trim, or even a frozen fresh cannabis plant.
 The most commonly used solvent in cannabis concentrate extractions is butane, but other solvents such as propane, ethanol, acetone, and carbon dioxide are also used.

-However, with supercritical CO2 extractions, CO2 extraction machines freeze and compress carbon dioxide which turns it into a “supercritical” cold liquid.
+However, with supercritical CO2 extractions, specialized machines freeze and compress carbon dioxide, transforming it into a “supercritical” cold liquid.
 The raw cannabis plant material is then placed in an extractor, and the supercritical CO2 is passed through it.
-This process produces a cannabis concentrate with a runny and sticky consistency, which is known as cannabis sap.
+This process produces a cannabis concentrate with a runny and sticky consistency known as cannabis sap.

-What is Cannabis Sap?
+What Is Cannabis Sap?

 Shatter is widely regarded as being the purest form of cannabis concentrate.
 It contains a staggeringly high THC level of between 90-100%.
-Shatter gets its name as it resembles glass, is very brittle (when it cools), and tends to shatter easily.
+Shatter is very brittle when it cools and tends to shatter like glass in this state.
 Pull ‘n’ snap essentially is shatter with a more taffy-like texture.
 Cannabis sap, on the other hand, never solidifies but remains in a viscous liquid state.

-There are a number of factors or methods which can result in a cannabis concentrate with the consistency of cannabis sap.
-Heat-treating the raw cannabis material prior to extraction as well as decarboxylation will produce cannabis sap.
+There are many factors or methods that can result in a cannabis concentrate with the consistency of cannabis sap.
+Heat-treating the raw cannabis material before extraction as well as decarboxylation will produce cannabis sap.
 Cannabis plants with a naturally higher terpene content tend to produce a cannabis concentrate with a viscous liquid consistency.

 How to Consume Cannabis Sap

-If you are twaxing on the inside of a joint, then make sure that you place the cannabis sap in the middle of the joint and that it is surrounded by cannabis – this will ensure that it burns evenly.
-If you are using it on the outside, then apply a thinner, more even layer to avoid drips.
+If you are twaxing on the inside of a joint, then make sure that you place the cannabis sap in the middle of the joint and that it is surrounded by cannabis.
+Doing so will ensure that it burns evenly.
+If you use it on the outside, apply a thinner, more even layer to avoid drips.

 Dabbing is a very popular method of consuming cannabis concentrates.
-The cannabis concentrate, such as cannabis sap, is placed on a hot nail, which is typically made out of quartz, ceramic or titanium, and vaporized.
+The cannabis concentrate, such as cannabis sap, is placed on a hot nail, typically made out of quartz, ceramic, or titanium, and vaporized.
 The resulting vapor is inhaled through a “dab rig.”

 Final Thoughts on Cannabis Sap